OlivierLD/raspberry-coffee/Project.Trunk/RasPiRadar/README.md

 > Note: All the required components are part of this project (Serial Port interface, TCP Reader, REST server).

+Serial version requires extra hardware (USB cable), TCP and REST do not.

+There is a Console Interface - spitting out the data read by the device, direction and range.

+Graphical User Interfaces are done with Processing.

 ### Comments
 It appeared that running the Processing UI on the Raspberry Pi itself was a bit too demanding (see the Processing sketches named `Radar` and `RadarJNI`).
 That's actually why we came up with the Serial, TCP and REST versions, that allow